BYLAWS of the MONTANA CHAMBER OF COMMERCE last amended October 30, 2019

 Section 3: Membership Call.

-A special meeting of the members shall be called on a date and time and location within the State of Montana, specified in a written request signed by thirty-five (35) members.
+A special meeting of the members shall be called on a date and time and location within the State of Montana, specified in a written request signed by at least five percent (5%) of all members in good standing.

 Section 4: Quorum.